Dubrovnik is a town with many museums and those who would like to learn more about Dubrovnik's rich history and culture should definitely visit them.

 In the past the Republic of Ragusa was one of the leading navies in the world.
 If you wish to explore this part of Dubrovnik's history, you should visit the Maritime Museum.

-It was founded in 1949 and it is located in the St John's Fortress in the old city harbour.
+It was founded in 1949 and it is located in the St John's fortress in the old city harbour.
 The museum holds a great variety of written documents, old editions and books, pictures of ships, parts of equipments, ship's instruments and much more.
 Dubrovnik Maritime museum is believed to be the richest one in Croatia.

 This museum owns some extraordinary valuable exhibits, as algae herbarium collected by naturalists Matija Botteri and Marija de Cattani.
 Here you can discover a range of paleontological, prehistoric and anthropologic artefacts as well as rare mineralogy pieces.